combio-dku/HiCAT/PreparingMarkersDB.md

 ## Tips for preparing customized markers db

-1. Rather than create a completely new markers db, try to use the [existing one](https://github.com/combio-dku/HiCAT/blob/main/cell_markers_rndsystems.tsv), to which you can add new types.
+1. Rather than create a completely new markers db, try to use the [existing one](https://github.com/combio-dku/HiCAT/blob/main/cell_markers_rndsystems.tsv), to which you can add new types with appropriate markers (in Hugo symbols).
 2. When you add a new major-type, other than those in the existing major-types, it must be clearly separable (e.g. in t-SNE plot) from others.
 3. If your new types are not clearly separable from existing major type, it must be added as a minor-type or a subset of the major it belongs or most close to.
 You may check what major-type is suitable to your minor-type using t-SNE or UMAP plot.
 4. Typically, minor-types (or subsets) from the same major-type (or minor-type) share some marker genes.
 You can add the common markers to all the minor-types (or subsets) that share.